PCDS Curriculum

 Early Morning Greeter begins at 8:30am

-Full Day Program for Fives begins Afternoon Adventures for Fours begins
+Full Day Program for Fives begins and Afternoon Adventures for Fours begins

 Afternoon Adventures for Threes begins